GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 do not rewrite the documented house style to silence them.
 All other Doxygen warnings remain subject to the normal validation pass.

+The configured Doxygen 1.9 parser may also report `unexpected token TK_EOF as the argument of ref` for the required backtick-wrapped `@ref` form.
+Those exact parser warnings are accepted when the referenced symbol exists and the source follows the required `@ref \`SYMBOL\`` layout.
+Missing targets, undocumented symbols, malformed commands, and every other warning remain validation failures.

 Use the corresponding list layout for non-status return values:

 ```c